manishkumarr1017/CTF-Writeups/darkCON/FS-2/README.md

 No vulnerabilities can be seen here.
 No UAF.

-There is no show function too So leaking libc might be difficult
+There is no show function too So leaking libc might be difficult.

 ## So the only vulnerability is null byte overflow we have to use this to get the shell

-## The attack vector is
+## The attack vector is:

-- First we have to perform house of einherjar combining with tcache poisoning attack and we have to perform the partial overwrite the ```main_arena``` to point to the stdout structure to get a chunk on the stdout structure.
+- First we have to perform house of einherjar combining with tcache poisoning attack for getting an arbitary write.
+But we don't have any leak besides heap so we partially overwrite the ```main_arena``` to point to the ```stdout``` structure to get a chunk on the stdout structure.
 - Then we will overwrite the stdout structure with the flags ```0xfbad1800``` and partailly overwrite ```write_base``` to ```\x00```

 - As we can't overwrite the hooks of malloc and free.
-We just have to hijack puts and get the shell
+We just have to hijack puts for getting the shell

 Here is the full writeup for hijacking [puts](https://faraz.faith/2020-10-13-FSOP-lazynote/)